-In the Somatic Studies Specialization, students are eligible to take the written comprehensive exam upon successful completion of at least five quarters of coursework, provided they are in good academic standing.
-If a student has completed less coursework but wishes to take the exam, he or she may submit a written request to the Program Chair.
+In the Somatic Studies Specialization, students take the written comprehensive exam following successful completion of five quarters of coursework, provided they are in good academic standing.
+Part-time students must take the exam in the quarter directly following the completion of 30.67 credits.

 In order to successfully pass the exam for the purposes of the M.A. degree, students must receive a minimum score of 18 points per exam question.
 To continue to the doctoral phase of the program, students must receive a minimum score of 26 points per exam question.
-Students who receive less than 26 points on any question will not be eligible to continue taking coursework toward the Ph.D. degree.
-Students who receive less than 18 points on any question may retake the failed question(s) within one month in order to meet the requirements for the M.A. degree.
-A per question reexamination fee will be charged to the student's account.
-If the retake score for any question is still less than 18 points, the student will be placed on academic disqualification status.
+Students are permitted one retake of any failed question(s) within one month of receiving their exam results.
+A per question re-examination fee will be charged to the student's account.
+If the retake score for any question is less than 26 points, the student will not be permitted to continue to the doctoral phase of the program.
+If the retake score for any question is less than 18 points, the student will be placed on academic disqualification status